 I read many different types of books, but what I love to read the most is a truly badass book.
 From the day I first opened up an Edgar Rice Burroughs novel as a child, I was hooked on the simple literary delights of a well-placed punch to the face.
 However, it is an unfortunate truth that it is a rare badass book in which ALL the parts are “good” parts.
 Often, the good parts are tempered with a large amount of boring parts.
 In this feature, I will select, from among all the parts of each featured book, only the good parts.

-Trevanian, author of the similarly “can’t tell if joking or deadass” The Eiger Sanction (also a major motion picture!) takes the “assassin is a decent person with a code” so far he circles all the way around again and ends up with probably the most dislikeable badass I’ve ever encountered–and I’ve even read one of those Vince Flynn books.
+Trevanian, author of the similarly “can’t tell if joking or deadass” The Eiger Sanction (now a major motion picture!) takes the “assassin is a decent person with a code” so far he circles all the way around again and ends up with probably the most dislikeable badass I’ve ever encountered–and I’ve even read one of those Vince Flynn books.

 Shibumi starts with a Mr. Diamond, who works for the “Mother Company” overseeing a CIA fuck up.
 You see, in this world, big oil interests from both the West and the Middle-east have all banded together to basically “run” the CIA, America, and the world in order to protect their money.
 It’s honestly not all that different from how our actual world works give or take an overarching secret organization or two.